Klika-Tech/nucleo-azure-iot-demo/aws/README.md

 Now the API endpoint is open and available for invocation by user browsers.

 The `nucleoFetchWeather` lambda fetches weather data for a number of cities from [OpenWeatherMap](http://openweathermap.org/) API.
-Historical data is not available for free accounts so we have to fetch current data from time to time to bild the temperature history.
-In order to be able to invoke the API please [sign up](https://home.openweathermap.org/users/sign_up) for a free account, get an API key, copy and paste it into the `owmApiKey` variable value.
+Historical data is not available for free accounts so we have to fetch current data from time to time to build the temperature history.
+In order to be able to invoke the API [sign up](https://home.openweathermap.org/users/sign_up) for a free account, get an API key, copy and paste it into the `owmApiKey` variable value.

 In order to invoke the lambda periodically we can use Amazon CloudWatch scheduling service.
-AWS Lambda console provides handy funcionality to set up the invokations schedule:
+AWS Lambda console provides handy functionality to set up the invocations schedule:

 1. Go to AWS Lambda console and click on the lambda
-1. Go to the "Event sources" tab and click on "Add eventsource"
+1. Go to the "Event sources" tab and click on "Add event source"
-1. Select "CloudWatch Events - Schedule" as an event source type
+1. Select "CloudWatch Events - Schedule" as event source type
 1. Give a name for the rule and select a schedule expression, i.e. "rate (20 minutes)"
 1. Make sure the "Enable event source" checkbox is checked and click "Submit" button

 The `generateNucleoData` lambda is an optional one.
 It emulates the Nucleo board activity by updating its shadow and generating markers.
-You can set up an API endpoint or invokations scheduler like for the previous lambdas.
+You can set up an API endpoint or invocations scheduler like for the previous lambdas.

 This lambda requires more privileges in order to publish to IoT data streams.
 Perform the following steps to grant it access:
 1. Go to IAM console and then to "Roles" section